Costs< 50 £

 Put holes in the panels

-What you need: Cordless drill/driver with matching bit, Hole-saw attachment (same diameter as the bottlenecks)
+What you need: Cordless drill/driver, Hole-saw attachment (same diameter as the bottlenecks)

 Check your notes from earlier and find the diameter of your bottle tops.
 Then choose a suitable hole-saw attachment and use the cordless drill/driver to saw holes through the centre of the bottle positions you marked earlier.
 Drill your five holes into the panel using light pressure.